 In this post, I’ll explain why you need a conductive gel for microcurrent treatments.
 And which ones I recommend personally.
 Especially if you have sensitive skin as I have.

 I’m a huge fan of microcurrent treatments (as you may know if you’ve been following my blog).
 It tones, lifts, and tightens your face.
-And increases production of collagen and elastin over time.
+And increases the production of collagen and elastin over time.
 Which you can read about in this post.
-But it’s important to use a good conductivity gel in order to get those great results.
+But it’s important to use a good conductivity gel for face in order to get those great results.

 All the different microcurrent devices have their own conductivity gel.
 And on top of that, you’ll find several claims on the web about alternative conductive gels for microcurrent that are said to be efficient.